Ricardomol/pazdera.github.io/_posts/2015-08-31-students-and-open-source.md

 Open source is your chance to change your interviewer’s look from _we already have a coffee machine_ to this:

 {% include figure.html img="students-and-oss/fallon-gif.gif" alt="WHAT?!
 Gif" width="100%" caption='<strong>Your interview</strong>: You know NodeJS? — Yah.
 What about it? — I refactored a few things in the core.
-The changes went in 0.12.7 if you want to take a look.' %}
+The changes went in 0.12.7 if you want to take a look. (<a href="http://fallontonightgifs.tumblr.com/post/97068060632">Source</a>)' %}

 ## Making your project beginner friendly